Off Grid Living: Costs, Considerations and Preparation

 These buildings might include:

-Some of these buildings are cheap to build and easy to do as a DIY project.
-But, especially if you live in a harsh climate, you might need more complex outbuildings for keeping animals and supplies safe.
+Some buildings are cheap and easy to build as a DIY project.
+But, especially if you live in a harsh climate, you might need more complex outbuildings to keep animals and supplies safe.

 11. Food

 Living off-grid usually means producing at least some of your own food.
-However, the romanticized idea of living entirely off the land is a bit unrealistic.
+However, the romanticized idea of living entirely off the land is unrealistic.

 Unless you really like eating cabbage, potatoes, and apples, you’ll probably still be buying a lot of your food.
-Producing food comes with costs, and you’ll also have to pay for preserving supplies.
+Producing food comes with costs; you’ll also have to pay for preserving supplies.

 Costs of Growing Your Own Food when Living Off-Grid

-According to the National Gardening Association, a home vegetable garden cost an average of $238 and produced $677 worth of food, meaning a plus of $439.
+According to the National Gardening Association, a home vegetable garden costs an average of $238 and produces $677 worth of food, meaning a plus of $439.

 Presumably, a larger-scale garden would have an even larger financial plus.
 And, if you saved seeds, grew your own seedlings, and used homemade compost instead of store-bought fertilizer, costs would be even lower.

 Despite this, growing your own food will still require a significant investment.
 Raising animals for food requires an even more considerable investment and has a high learning curve.
-There’s never a guarantee that you’ll succeed at your endeavors either.
+There’s never a guarantee that you’ll succeed in your endeavors, either.

-Below are just some of the costs for growing/raising your own food:
+Below are just some of the costs of growing/raising your own food:

 12. Knowledge

-There is an insane amount of knowledge that goes into living a self-reliant life.
+An enormous amount of knowledge goes into living a self-reliant life.
 You’ll suddenly find yourself thrust into the role of electrician, plumber, doctor, pest control, engineer, seamstress, welder, soil surveyor, calving veterinarian, and arborist, to name just a few.

 The more you know, the more self-reliant you will be.